 Services.
-We may provide your health information to individuals, companies and others who need to see your information to perform a function or service for or on behalf of VHA.
-An appropriately executed contract and business associate agreement must be in place securing your information.
+We may provide your health information without your authorization to individuals, companies and others who need to see your information to perform a function or service for or on behalf of VHA.
+An appropriately executed contractual document, if applicable, and business associate agreement must be in place to ensure the contractor will appropriately secure and protect your information.

 National Security Matters.
-We may use and disclose your health information without your authorization to authorized Federal officials for the purpose of conducting national security and intelligence activities.
+We may use and disclose your health information without your authorization to authorized Federal officials for conducting national security and intelligence activities.
 These activities may include protective services for the President and others.